Smudging: Why It Matters 🌿

 Rosemary – for removing negative energies associated with sickness, and clearing.

 Sage Flowers – for cleansing and releasing negative energies; brings wisdom and purity.

 *Thyme – excellent for releasing ceremonies; allows us to recall the past without pain.

 *White Sage or Salvia Apiana – used to clear negative energies from objects, space, or people.

-*Denotes my personal favorite herbs.
+*My personal favorite herbs.